Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 • 1989 - 9920

 • Publication abroad of works not published in the USSR.
-B. L. Pasternak was the first to be excluded for this reason for the publication in Italy of his novel Doctor Zhivago in 1957.
+B. L. Pasternak was the first to be expelled for this reason for publishing his novel “Doctor Zhivago” in Italy in 1957.

-• Publication in "Samizdat"
+• Publication in Samizdat

 • Participation in public speaking(signing open letters) protesting against the persecution of dissidents.